 Complete a Free Case Evaluation form now

 According to the NVC, it can take some time for the USCIS to approve your application and send it on to the NVC.
 They recommend checking their website—specifically, the processing timeframes page—to find the most up-to-date wait times.

 We can monitor your case closely and, if it looks like there is an issue with processing, contact the NVC to find out what is happening.

 Getting help for an immigration application should not be exceedingly expensive, but some costs are associated with it aside from attorney’s fees, which can vary from case to case.

 Immigrant visa application processing costs are, at the time of this writing, as shown below, based on the visa category in which one applies.
 Every green card applicant must pay the application processing fee according to the category they are applying for.
 The cost for the main petition for a relative, or Form I-130, is $535.
 You can find other fee schedules here.

 Our attorneys’ in-depth knowledge of immigration law and dedication to helping bring immigrant families together helps set us apart from other law firms.
 It gives our clients the confidence, guidance, and representation they deserve.

-If you need help navigating the often confusing immigration application process, we urge you to contact New Frontier Immigration Law today and discover how we may be able to help you and your family reunite and achieve permanent legal status.
+If you need help navigating the often-confusing immigration application process, we urge you to contact New Frontier Immigration Law today.
+Discover how we may be able to help you and your family reunite and achieve permanent legal status.